ray-anirudh/HighwayPulse/README.md

 4. Outputs of the Program

-JTDA produces two primary outputs:
+HighwayPulse produces two primary outputs:

 a.
 Mobile Vehicle Instances